July Uprising: Non-cooperation movement

+One point movement of Bangladesh in Dhaka University.

 On 4 August, thousands of protesters gathered at the Shahbag intersection in the morning, obstructing it as a form of civil disobedience to demand the government's resignation.

 Following the start of the Non-cooperation movement, various left-wing organisations in Bangladesh took part in protests.
 The Proletarian Party of East Bengal for example began a graffiti campaign within the city following the fall of Hasina and the Awami League aimed at criticising the army and calling for an end to military rule.
-Other far-left student groups also took part in the revolution, such as the Revolutionary Student-Youth Movement, a Marxist–Leninist-Maoist organisation.
+Other far-left student groups also took part in the revolution, such as the Revolutionary Student-Youth Movement, a Marxist–Leninist–Maoist organisation.

 At least 97 people died nationwide in confrontations, shootings, and pursuits related to the Non-cooperation movement.
-Fourteen police officers were killed across the country, with 13 deaths occurring at the Enayetpur police station in Sirajganj.
+Fourteen police officers were killed across the country, with 13 deaths occurring during the Attack on Enayetpur police station in Sirajganj.
 Another officer was killed in Eliotganj, Comilla.
 Twenty-seven police facilities were attacked and vandalized, and a hundred policemen were injured in these incidents, according to an official statement by the Bangladesh Police.

-In Dhaka, unidentified individuals set fire to and damaged various vehicles, including cars, ambulances, motorcycles, and buses, at the Bangabandhu Sheikh Mujib Medical University during the protests.
-Around 4.30 pm, eleventh-grade student Golam Nafiz was shot by the police in Dhaka Farmgate area, whose photo of being taken to the hospital on rickshaw went viral on internet, creating high outrage by netizens.
-By 12:00 pm, users across the country reported internet inaccessibility.
-The government ordered the closure of Facebook, Messenger, WhatsApp, Instagram, and all other Meta-owned services, directing internet service providers to comply after 1:00 pm.
+In Dhaka, unidentified individuals set fire to and damaged various vehicles, including cars, ambulances, motorcycles, and buses, at the Bangladesh Medical University during the protests.
+Around 4.30 pm, 11th-grader Golam Nafiz was shot by the police in Dhaka Farmgate area.
+A photo of him being taken to the hospital on rickshaw went viral, inciting outrage.
+By 12 pm, users across the country reported internet inaccessibility.
+The government ordered the closure of Facebook, Messenger, WhatsApp, Instagram, and all other Meta-owned services, directing internet service providers to comply by 1 pm.

-The government declared a three-day general holiday starting from 5 August, during which banks will also remain closed.
-The Anti-Discrimination Students Movement confirmed their intention to march towards Dhaka on 6 August to demand the Prime Minister's resignation.
+The government declared a three-day general holiday starting on 5 August, during which banks would also remain closed.
+Students Against Discrimination confirmed its intention to march towards Dhaka on 6 August to demand the Prime Minister's resignation.
 The Bangladesh University Teachers' Network proposed a framework for an interim government, suggesting it be composed of teachers, judges, lawyers, and representatives from civil society, reflecting the views of various civil and political groups for a democratic transition.